squidfunk/mkdocs-material/docs/sponsorship.md

 ## How sponsorship works

-__Material for MkDocs is split into a community edition and a sponsor edition__.
+__Material for MkDocs is available as a community edition and sponsor edition__.

 New features will first land in the _sponsor edition_, which means that sponsors will have access immediately.
 Every feature is tied to a funding goal in monthly subscriptions.
 If this funding goal is hit, the feature is merged into the _community edition_ and released to the public to be generally available.
-Bugs will be fixed in the community edition and merged back into the sponsor edition.
+Bugs will be fixed in the community edition and merged back into the sponsor edition:

+- :material-bug-check: Bugfixes: _community edition_ :material-arrow-right:
+  _sponsor edition_
+- :material-new-box: Features: _community edition_ :material-arrow-left:
+  _sponsor edition_

 See the [roadmap][4] for a list of available and upcoming features of the _sponsor edition_, and for demonstration purposes, [__the official docs built